Fact or Fiction? The Biggest Myths of 529 Plans

 FICTION: It's too late to start a 529 plan.

 FACT: It's never too late.
-Even if your student is in high school or you are planning to enroll in classes soon, you can still take advantage of the tax benefits of a 529 college savings plan.
+Even if your student is in high school or you are planning to enroll in classes soon, you can still take advantage of the tax benefits of a 529 education savings plan.
 In addition, the more you manage to save now, the less you will have to borrow later.

 FICTION: I make too much money for a 529 plan account.